 A course designed to permit the offering of topics of current interest.
 Topics and projects are selected on the basis of student interest and need.
 May be repeated for credit when content varies.
-Prerequisite: permission of the Director of Doctoral Program.
+Prerequisite: permission of the Director of the Doctor in Nursing Practice program.